nathanallen/nathanallen.github.io/source/_posts/2013-11-04-jquery-selector-game.markdown

 comments: true
 categories:
 ---
 I invite you to vandalize my site. **Hit enter to play**.

-Next, type any jquery selector or html tag that you is on the page.
+Next, type any jquery selector or html tag that you think is on the page.
 (HINT: try 'strong', 'code', 'p', '*')

 Ever since learning about jquery selectors I thought it would be pretty cool to make a game out of it.
 Yesterday I gave it a shot and came up with a fairly viable product.